heavyskyl/heavy-sails-angular/readme.md

 ```
 So, heavy-sails-angular generator supports multi-yeoman clients applications for SailsJS server.
-Also it supports socket-io connection with sails as a $sails angular provider out-of-the-fox.
+Also it supports socket-io connection with sails as a $sails angular provider out-of-the-box.

 You can develop your app as a normal angular-generator application, but then deploy it to a sails server.
 ( see example - https://github.com/heavyskyl/SailsJSProject/tree/angular-switch/testProject ).